Mahmod-Moursi/made-template-Mahmod/project/project-plan.md

 Climate change is a pressing global issue with far-reaching implications for ecosystems, economies, and human well-being.
 This project aims to analyze the relationship between greenhouse gas emissions and energy production using data-driven methods.
 By examining emissions and energy data from multiple countries, we seek to uncover patterns, trends, and potential causal relationships.
 Insights gained from this analysis can inform policy decisions, mitigation strategies, and adaptation measures to address climate change effectively.

-In selecting countries for analysis, we considered several factors such as geographical diversity, economic significance, emissions intensity, and data availability.
+In selecting countries for detailed analysis, we considered factors such as geographical diversity, economic significance, emissions intensity, and data availability.
 The chosen countries represent a range of regions, economic statuses, and emissions profiles, providing a comprehensive perspective on the global dynamics of climate change.
 Specifically, we have chosen:

 - United States: Major emitter, highly industrialized.
 - China: World's largest emitter, significant economic influence.